Harold L. Stuart: Legacy

-Harold L. Stuart was a national leader in the field of investment banking.
-Stuart was president of the brokerage house of Halsey, Stuart & Company.
-His decision to move the firm’s headquarters to Chicago played an important role in establishing the city as a leading financial center.
-In 1969, his bequest to IIT established the Harold Leonard Stuart School of Management and Finance, now the IIT Stuart School of Business.
+His decision to move the firm's headquarters to Chicago played an important role in establishing the city as a leading financial center.
+In 1969, his bequest to Illinois Institute of Technology (IIT) established the Harold Leonard Stuart School of Management and Finance, now the IIT Stuart School of Business.

-In 1969, Illinois Institute of Technology (IIT) received a $5 million bequest from the Stuart estate which enabled the university to begin construction on the Stuart School of Business.
+In 1969, IIT received a $5 million bequest from the Stuart estate which enabled the university to begin construction on the Stuart School of Business.
 The Stuart family has been key to the growth and progress of both the educational and research programs at IIT Stuart School of Business.

-Ranked fifth in the United States and 42nd globally by Financial Times (2018) for our Master of Science in Finance program.

-Ranked 15th in the U.S. in financial engineering programs by TFE Times (2020) and ranked 25th by QuantNet (2020) for our Master of Mathematical Finance joint program with Illinois Tech’s Department of Applied Mathematics.

-Ranked in the Global Top 100 for our Master of Business Administration program by the Aspen Institute.

-Ranked 21st in the best master’s of marketing programs by TFE Times (2019).
-Only business school in Chicago with a marketing analytics program that emphasizes data-driven methodologies.

-Only business school in Chicago with a part-time Ph.D. program.
+It became the only business school in Chicago with a marketing analytics program that emphasizes data-driven methodologies and that provided a part-time Ph.D. program.